testifyqa/ufg-hackathon/readme.md

 - Run the tests: ```./gradlew :TraditionalTestsV2:test -Psuite```

 ## Running remotely
-To run the traditional tests remotely, you will need your own grid setup, then just edit the 'environment' property in the src/main/resources/config/general.properties file to 'remote'.
+To run the traditional tests remotely, you will need your own grid setup, then just edit the `environment` property in the `src/main/resources/config/general.properties` file to `remote`.

-Additionally, you can set the url and port properties of your remote grid in the src/main/resources/config/grid.properties file in the Traditional folders/projects
+Additionally, you can set the url and port properties of your remote grid in the `src/main/resources/config/grid.properties` file in the Traditional folders/projects